spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-plugins.md

 easily be extended with plugins.
 A plugin is a Sparv module that is not part of the main Sparv package.
 Writing a plugin is the recommended way of adding a new module to Sparv.

+> [!NOTE] When writing a plugin please always prefix your Python package with a namespace followed by an underscore to
+> mark which organisation or developer the plugin belongs to.
+This is necessary to avoid clashes in package names and
+> obligatory plugin namespaces will be enforced in the future.
+In the example below we used the prefix "sbx_" (for
+> Språkbanken Text).

 When writing your first plugin we recommend that you take a look at the [Sparv plugin template](https://github.com/spraakbanken/sparv-plugin-template).
 The template contains an example of a small annotation module that converts tokens to uppercase.
 We will use this template in the examples below.